EXTRACORPOREAL MEMBRANE OXYGENATION COMPLICATION

 -

-Disease control Recruiting nowThis study tests a new approach to help children on ECMO (a heart-lung machine) recover from heart injury.
-Doctors will inject the child's own mitochondria (the energy parts of cells) directly into the heart muscle.
-The goal is to see if this is safe and helps the heart pump bett…
+Disease control Recruiting nowThis study tests a new approach for children on ECMO life support who have heart damage.
+Doctors will take a small sample of the child's own mitochondria (the energy parts of cells) and inject them directly into the heart muscle.
+The goal is to see if this is safe and helps the h…

 Matched conditions: EXTRACORPOREAL MEMBRANE OXYGENATION COMPLICATION